jimjeffers/DTTG-Jekyll/_posts/2012-01-25-specific_can_be_better.md

 ### Reach Shouldn't Trump Experience

 The real lesson is that any strategic decision that sacrifices the experience of the end product to save on cost should be reconsidered.
 Think about narrowing the scope of the product instead of creating shortcuts to do everything for less.
-While it might seem like you can have your cake and eat it too, if the cake is mediocre, not very good, and has a funny texture on your end user's mobile device, the chances of it being a success with them is going to be unlikely.
+While it might seem like you can have your cake and eat it too, if the cake is mediocre, not very good in taste, and has a funny texture on your end user's mobile device, the chances of it being a success with them is going to be unlikely.